suhasdevmane/abacws-chatbot/thingsboard/README.txt

       - PGADMIN_DEFAULT_EMAIL=pgadmin@example.com
       - PGADMIN_DEFAULT_PASSWORD=admin

-The default PostgreSQL user is thingsboard, default password is postgres.
-Please, put your credentials here instead of default. to look your ip address us : ipconfig and to know your containers ip address use : docker inspect <container_name>
+The default PostgreSQL user is thingsboard, changed password is Suhas@551993.
+Please, put your credentials here instead of default.

+to look your ip address us : ipconfig and to know your containers ip address use : docker inspect <container_name>